 Since its beginning in October 2017, the Voices project has been one of Penryn Campus’ leading student movements.
 The magazine has been praised for its open discussion of sensitive issues which may otherwise be overlooked and providing a platform for students to speak out about their experiences.
 Lars Mucklejohn spoke to Editor-in-Chief Albert Duker about the project and its aims.

 Albert is a third-year English student at the University of Exeter.
-Currently in his second year with Voices, he started off as the managing/web editor last year before becoming editor-in-chief this year.
-Albert describes joining Voices as “a bit of a leap of faith”.
-On becoming editor-in-chief, he describes how “I didn’t think I would be qualified, and I had no idea how to run a magazine.
+Currently in his second year with Voices, he started as the managing/web editor last year before becoming editor-in-chief this year.
+Albert described joining Voices as “a bit of a leap of faith”.
+On becoming editor-in-chief, he described how “I didn’t think I would be qualified, and I had no idea how to run a magazine.
 Somehow I passed the interview and was appointed in that role.
 I quickly learnt a lot on the job, and now I run the show!”

-Albert describes Voices as “a student-led campaign/organisation which provides a platform for people whose voices might ‘previously have been lost in the noise’”.
+Albert described Voices as “a student-led campaign/organisation which provides a platform for people whose voices might ‘previously have been lost in the noise’”.
 The project aims to “highlight ideas/identities/groups that may be misunderstood or have a stigma associated with them, and we highlight them in a creative and informative way”.

 Each volume of the magazine covers a certain issue, with titles including “LGBTQIA+”, “People of Colour”, “International”, “Body”, “Community”, “Gender”, “Survivors”, “Disability”, “Women”, “Pride”, “Faith”, and “Black History Month”.

-The project “helps bring awareness and can hopefully be a catalyst for change at university”, says Albert.
+The project “helps bring awareness and can hopefully be a catalyst for change at university”, said Albert.
 As it has evolved, the project has been represented in a number of other mediums, including a podcast and videos which too “share the authentic experiences of students”.

 With the first-ever volume of the magazine also focusing on Black History Month, Voices is now revisiting the topic.
-Albert says that “as a black man”, also the first black editor-in-chief of the magazine, “I had an opportunity to correct some things I felt that issue had got wrong”.
+Albert said that “as a black man”, also the first black editor-in-chief of the magazine, “I had an opportunity to correct some things I felt that issue had got wrong”.

-He recognises that black people have frequently been discussed in terms of “death and suffering” in the media this year.
+He recognised that black people have frequently been discussed in terms of “death and suffering” in the media this year.
 The deaths of George Floyd, Breonna Taylor, and other black people at the hands of the police this year have led to Black Lives Matter protests and other forms of demonstration around the world, including in Falmouth.

-In this latest volume, Black History Month is explored “as a celebration, highlighting black joy, beauty, and intelligence, whilst also making sure we’re still amplifying voices and ideas”, says Albert.
+In this latest volume, Black History Month is explored “as a celebration, highlighting black joy, beauty, and intelligence, whilst also making sure we’re still amplifying voices and ideas”, said Albert.
 In the project’s first two podcast episodes, he “interviewed guests about their experience as human beings and how, whether positively or negatively, being black/mixed impacted that”.

 A highlight for Albert this year was starting Voices: Out Loud, a podcast run in collaboration with SURF Radio.
 “Shout out to all my guests.
-None of that was rehearsed, questions made up on the spot, brilliant authentic conversation, ranging from the informative to the personal”, he says.
-He aims to record more episodes of the podcast, alongside producing more magazine volumes and printed copies: “Watch this space.”
+None of that was rehearsed, questions made up on the spot, brilliant authentic conversation, ranging from the informative to the personal”, he said.
+He hoped to record more episodes of the podcast, alongside producing more magazine volumes and printed copies: “Watch this space.”